bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/charat.md

 ### Displaying characters at different locations in a string

-The following example displays characters at different locations in the string “`Brave new world`”:
+The following example displays characters at different locations in the string "`Brave new world`”:

     var anyString = 'Brave new world';
     console.log("The character at index 0   is '" + anyString.charAt()   + "'");